koromodako/yaw/index.md

 ---
 ### Creations

-* Datashark: a framework to be published soon enabling efficient forensic analysis accross operating systems.
+* [Datashark](https://koromodako.github.io/datashark/): a framework enabling efficient forensic analysis accross operating systems.
 It gives the ability to forensic team members to work from the system of their choice (Linux, MacOS or Windows) and still be able use tools running exclusively on some systems without having to switch from a VM or a computer to another.

 * [mkCTF](https://github.com/koromodako/mkctf): a framework to enable efficient team work when preparing challenges for a CTF.